Legends of the Fall: Plot

-Tristan returns during Prohibition, bringing life back to the ranch and to his father.
+Tristan returns in the 1920s during Prohibition, bringing life back to the ranch and to his father.
 He falls in love with Isabel Two and they marry and have two children.
-Tristan becomes involved in small-scale rum-running, finding himself at odds with the O'Banion brothers.
-Isabel Two is accidentally killed by a police officer working for the O'Banions.
-In a fit of grief, Tristan beats the officer nearly to death and is jailed.
+Tristan becomes involved in small-scale rum-running, finding himself at odds with the O'Banions.
+Isabel Two is accidentally killed by a corrupt police officer working for the gangsters.
+Furious, Tristan beats the officer nearly to death and is jailed.

 Susannah visits Tristan, still having feelings for him, but he refuses her advances.
-After his release, Tristan and Decker kill those responsible for Isabel's death, including one of the O'Banion brothers.
+After his release, he and Decker kill those responsible for Isabel's death, including one of the O'Banion brothers.

 Unable to live without Tristan, Susannah commits suicide.
-The remaining O'Banion brother, along with the sheriff and another police officer, come after Tristan.
-At the ranch, William and Alfred kill the attackers.
+The remaining O'Banion brother, along with the corrupt sheriff and another officer, come after Tristan in revenge.
+At the ranch, William shoots and kills the O'Banion brother and the police officer, and Alfred kills the sheriff as Tristan shields William.
 Alfred reconciles with his father and brother.

-The family realizes that Tristan will be blamed for the deaths, which prompts Tristan to ask Alfred to take care of his children.
-One Stab's narration explains that they buried the bodies and dumped the car in the Missouri River.
-He reflects that rather than dying young as One Stab expected, Tristan lived to watch his children and grandchildren grow.
-One Stab observes that it was the people Tristan loved and wanted to protect most that died young.
+The family realizes that Tristan will be blamed for the deaths and hunted relentlessly by the O'Banion's allies, prompting him to ask Alfred to take care of his children.
+They then bury the bodies and dump the car in the Missouri River.
+Tristan outlives everyone else in the family, and watches his children and grandchildren grow.

 In 1963, Tristan, now an old man living in the North Country, investigates an animal carcass and is confronted by a grizzly bear.
-He draws his knife and fights it.
-As they struggle, One Stab narrates, "It was a good death."
+He draws his knife, fights it and dies in the struggle.

+One Stab concludes his narration with, "It was a good death".